cr3you/esp32-ewn-box-opener/README.md

 And use any esp32 flashing tool to upload it to your board at address 0x0

-Example tool (open in chromium based browser like Chrome, Opera..) https://espressif.github.io/esptool-js/
+Example online flashing tool (open in chromium based browser like Chrome, Opera..) https://espressif.github.io/esptool-js/

 After flashing set up your board using this guide: [Setting up the wifi and APIkey](README.md#setting-up-the-wifi-and-apikey)